umarhassan-mitodl/21a.461-fall-2013/content/pages/readings.md

 {{< tdopen >}}

 Ehrenreich, Barbara.
 "Deindustrializing Chicago."
 Chapter 6 in _The Insecure American: How We Got Here and What We Should do About It_.
 Edited by Hugh Gusterson, and Catherine Besteman.
 University of California Press, 2009.
-ISBN: 9780520259713. \[Preview with [Google Books](http://books.google.com/books?id=waaG4IfAK38C&pg=PAfrontcover)\]
+ISBN: 9780520259713. \[Preview with {{% resource_link "af5a182c-98b1-49d4-9f56-3db7372dbb6f" "Google Books" %}}\]

 Murray, Charles.
 "Industriousness."
 Chapter 9 in _Coming Apart: The State of White America, 1960–2010_.
 Crown Forum, 2013.
 ISBN: 9780307453433.